Fragments of the past

 Piecing: Constructed from fragments of previous works and design studies, assembled intuitively

-Backing / Binding: To be determined
+Backing / Binding: Facing

-This quilt is a reminder to myself that the past should inform my work, not trap it.
-Growth comes from carrying earlier fragments forward while still allowing space for change, risk, and new direction.
-The work acknowledges where I have been, while intentionally pushing against the expectation that I must remain there.
+This piece is a reminder to myself that the past should inform my work, but it should not trap it.
+Growth comes from carrying those earlier fragments forward while still allowing space for change, risk, and new direction.

 Next